josephelbert/josephelbert.github.io/_posts/2025-09-26-htb-holmes-ctf-2025-the-card.md

 title: "Hack The Box: Holmes CTF 2025 - The Card"
 date: 2025-09-26
 categories: [Hack The Box]
-tags: [CTF, Blue Team, Digital Forensics, Log Analysis, Investigation, Threat Intelligence, IOCs, Threat Hunting]
+tags: [Hack The Box, CTF, Blue Team, Digital Forensics, Log Analysis, Investigation, Threat Intelligence, IOCs, Threat Hunting]
 image:
   path: /assets/img/hack-the-box/holmes-ctf-2025/holmes-ctf-2025-main.jpg
 ---

 # Hack The Box: Holmes CTF 2025 - The Card

-## Overiew
+## Overview

 This is my first writeup with the new Hack the Box CTF.
 It is called Holmes CTF 2025 and it is a Blue Team capture the flag event where you play as a detective and cyber defender.
 This CTF truly tested my network and log analysis skills and I learned a lot of new ways to approach these types of challenge.
 This writeup will show my thought process and methodology on how I approached this first CTF challenge.